jhn322/kometa-config/README.md

 # Plex Meta Manager Config (v1.20 and later)

-My Plex Meta Manager config for automatically creating collections and overlays to Plex.
-These files were originally created using templates and has since then been rewritten completely and updated regularly by me since 2021.
+My Plex Meta Manager config for automatically creating collections and overlays for Plex.
+These files were originally created using templates and has since then been rewritten/edited completely and updated regularly by me since 2021.
+As far as overlays go I have put an emphasis on providing useful info at a glance without going over the top, while having a very comprehensive yet not too overwhelming amount of collections.

 For all lists and overlays to work you'll need to configure API tokens from Trakt, MyAnimeList, AniDB, TMDb and more in your config.yml file.

 ## Install (Docker Compose)